craue/CraueConfigBundle/README.md

 }
 ```

-In case of a custom Assetic configuration, add it to the registered bundles
+In case you are manually mapping your bundles in the Assetic configuration, add it to the registered bundles
 ```yaml
 assetic:
     bundles:        [ .... , "CraueConfigBundle"]